-development occurs, transportation modes should be which will integrated, require coordination among property owners, City DMD, ABQ RIDE, MRCOG, and the MRMPO.
-Roadways on MRCOG's Long Range Major Street Plan must include appropriate access management
+- (i) As development occurs, all transportation modes should be integrated, which will require coordination among property owners, City DMD, ABQ RIDE, MRCOG, and the MRMPO.
+Roadways on MRCOG's Long Range Major Street Plan must include appropriate access management strategies, which also requires coordination across transportation agencies. - New Primary Streets should be added to the functional classification system in the FAABS. - (iii) ABQ RIDE should coordinate with MRCOG and property owners to identify a short-term Park & Ride facility and Long-term Transit Center on the Transit Boulevard within the Volcano Heights Town Center. - (iv) The City DMD should work with MRCOG and constituent jurisdictions to remove and/or alter truck restrictions on Unser Boulevard as established by R-455.

-- strategies, which also requires coordination across transportation agencies. - (ii) New Mandatory Primary Streets should be added to the functional classification system in the FAABS. - (iii) ABQ RIDE should coordinate with MRCOG and property owners to identify a short-term Parkd & Ride facility and Long-term Transit Center on the Transit Boulevard within the Volcano Heights Town Center. - (iv) The City DMD should work with MRCOG and constituent jurisdictions to remove and/or alter truck restrictions on Unser Boulevard as established by R-455.
 Other provisions in that resolution, relating to road design, character of the roadway as a boulevard with wide median, etc., should remain.